 Across the 10 largest auto insurance providers in Kentucky, rates have fallen by an average of 4.1% in 2020.
 The largest premium cut occurred at State Farm, which dropped its premiums by 13.3% — more than four times greater than the closest competitor.

 The primary reason companies lowered their auto insurance premiums in 2020 is the pandemic.
-Coronavirus has forced people to drive less, which also reduced the number of auto claims paid out by insurance companies.
+Coronavirus forced people to drive less, which also reduced the number of auto claims paid out by insurance companies.
 This allowed providers to give cheaper rates and even offer refunds to some customers.

 Premiums written (millions) 2019